junitechnology/jpipe/docs/docs/usage/cancelation.md

 <h2>Concurrent worker pools</h2>

-Since the main use case for JPipe is concurrent loads, let's see how mishandled cancelation can go wrong there.
+Since the main use case for JPipe is concurrent loads, let's see how mishandled cancellation can go wrong there.
 Let's imagine a requet handler now that executes some concurrent work.

 ```go
 func handleRequest(ctx context.Context) error {